Coronavirus (Covid-19) and pregnancy

-Person to person transmission appears to be most likely when you have symptoms of Covid-19, however you may only have no or very mild symptoms and still be contagious.
+The infectious period for Covid-19 is thought to be 1-3 days before symptoms develop, and in the first week after symptoms show.
+You may have no or very mild symptoms and still be contagious.
 Researchers have detected the virus for up to three hours in aerosols, up to four hours on copper, up to 24 hours on cardboard and up to 2-3 days on plastic and stainless steel.

 Newborn babies have immature immune systems and should be protected from infectious diseases as much as possible.
 New mothers are depleted after pregnancy and birth and may find fighting an infection more difficult.
 Visiting your new baby may have to wait but in the meantime, send plenty of pictures and videos to keep your family and friends updated.

 Should I have the Covid-19 vaccine if I’m pregnant?

 Scientists around the world have been working on treatments for Covid-19 in an effort to slow down the spread and reduce the severity of the disease.
 A number of vaccines have been developed at a pace never seen before in the world.

 Usually it takes several years for new vaccines to get to the point of being approved for use.
 In fact, the record is held by the mumps vaccine, made and used within four years in the 1960s.